aidan-middleton/aidan-middleton/README.md

 # Howdy, I’m Aidan Middleton 👋

 Welcome to my Github page!
-I am Aidan and I am currently finishing my Computer Science bachelor’s degree at the University of Texas at Dallas☄️!

 #### 🌱 I’m currently working on
-- Completing my bachelor’s degree 📜
+- my bachelor’s degree in Computer Science at the University of Texas at Dallas☄️
 - Creating projects utlizing AI/ML 🤖
 - Learning the the ins and outs of using Linux as my personal development enviroment 🐧